Disklo/dotfiles/README.md

 chezmoi init --apply --source=$PWD
 ```

-## Theming & Appearance
+## Manual installation required

-This setup uses a consistent Gruvbox Material theme across the system.
-Below are the specific components and installation instructions (assuming an Arch-based system with an AUR helper like `yay`).
+Below are the installation instructions for parts of my setup which require manual installation.
+These instructions assume you are using an Arch-based system with an AUR helper like `yay`.

 ### Icons & System Themes